Mitchelton: History

 Mitchelton is an area with a long history.
 Mitchelton's name comes from one particular family of the first settlers in the area.
 The Mitchell family emigrated from England in the 1850s.
 Nicholas Mitchell purchased an estate he named "Mitchelton" by 1875.
 This area was first subdivided in the 1890s.

-St Matthews Church of England was built from 1867 to 1869.
+St Matthew's Church of England was built from 1867 to 1869.
 The church and its cemetery are at 35 Church Road.
 It was designed by Charles Tiffin.

 On 4 October 1913, Arthur Blackwood sold a large portion of land known as the Oxford Park Estate between Samford Road and Kedron Brook.
 It was a subdivision of 300 suburban allotments (mostly 32 perches) and 8 larger farm allotments on St Helens Road fronting Kedron Brook.
-The estate created Blackwood Street and University Road (the northern part of which is now Pascoe Road).
+The estate created Blackwood Street and University Road (the northern part of which is now Pascoe Street).
 One of the advertised benefits of the estate were its 1/4 mi proximity to the proposed Groveley railway station on the Ferny Grove railway line.
 The estate gave its name to the Oxford Park railway station, despite the railway station being to the west of the estate, which resulted in land near that railway station being commonly known as Oxford Park (although that land never formed part of the Oxford Park subdivision).

 Grovely State School opened on 9 October 1916.
 It was renamed Mitchelton State School in 1923.
 (It is not to be confused with the present day Grovely State School in Keperra, which opened in 1956).

 In June 1922, the third section of Grovely Lodge Estate, consisting of149 residential sites and 4 large blocks, was advertised by Cameron Bros Auctioneers.
 The estate was described as 5 minutes walk to both Mitchelton railway station and state school.